Lihitsky/SMARTbusiness-JuniorCRMDeveloper-TestTask/README.md

     ```

 ### Screenshots
-Screenshots of the application with comments are included in the `screenshots` directory.
+Screenshots of the application are included in the `screenshots` directory.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.